Rotate!

 about agency—agency

 Tei Carpenter is founder and director of Agency—Agency.
 Trained in philosophy and architecture, she earned a Bachelor of Arts degree from Brown University where she was a Royce Fellow and her Master of Architecture degree at Princeton University where she was awarded the Howard Crosby Butler Traveling Fellowship in Architecture.
-Born and raised in New York City, her design and research work has been supported by a number of international organizations including the New York State Council on the Arts and BMW Mini.
-Her work has been exhibited at the Storefront for Art and Architecture, the Oslo Triennale, the Center for Architecture and the Venice Biennale.
+Tei has lectured internationally and alongside her practice, she has taught at a number of institutions including Brown University, Columbia University GSAPP, the University of Toronto, and Yale University where she is currently a Critic at the Yale School of Architecture.
+Born and raised in New York City, Tei serves on the Board of Directors at the Storefront for Art and Architecture.

 contact